 The Bute Estate continued to maintain Sophia Gardens until 1947 when the 5th Marquis gave it to the City along with Bute Park, the Castle and grounds.

 The modern day park bears little resemblance to its appearance in the early 1900s.
 Now the southerly end is laid out with grass and trees and retains a broad walk running northwards.
 Looking north a car park occupies the space where the fountain was originally placed, and later the pavilion.
 Beyond that is the bowling green with clubhouse.
 Next is the area formerly occupied by the lake, now laid out with grass and trees.
-North of this is the former Sophia Gardens Field, or recreation ground, now incorporated into the park, and home to the Sport Wales National Centre and the Glamorgan County Cricket Club, for which Sophia Gardens is now best known.
+North of this is the former Sophia Gardens Field, or recreation ground, now incorporated into the park, and home to the Sport Wales National Centre, which opened October 30th 1971, and the Glamorgan County Cricket Club, for which Sophia Gardens is now best known.

 Sources of Information